 Jason Gerhardt has been applying and teaching permaculture design in diverse bioregions from the deserts of Arizona to the fresh water lakes of New York since 2005.
 As an emerging voice of permaculture in the US, he is known for detailed knowledge of plant ecologies, rainwater harvesting, seed biodiversity preservation, urban food production, and integrated design science.
 Jason currently teaches a permaculture design program for Naropa University and instructs in numerous workshops and courses annually.
 He has taught for many well-respected organizations including Prescott College, High Altitude Permaculture, Denver Botanic Gardens, and Transition Colorado.
 Jason practices ecological design professionally as Real Earth Design.

-Greg Michaud instructs our Backyard Chicken series and our Biointensive Gardening Course.
+Greg Michaud instructs a number of our year-round Abundant Backyard Workshop series including Biointensive Gardening, and Backyard Chickens.
 Greg is a long-time holistic gardener turned sustainable ecofarmer/health-foodie with training in organic certification inspection.
-He & his wife Patty run "The Old Feed Store" and "The Old Farm Stand: A Clean Food Alliance," hosting local growers and food producers in farmers market and farm-direct sales support.
+He & his wife Patty run “The Old Feed Store” on a small acreage in Laporte, Colorado where they are working to rediscover the lost skills of local food self-sufficiency.

 Raised on a Jersey Dairy Farm in Eastern Colorado, Karen has always enjoyed animals.
 In 1988 she purchased her first llama and her Handspinner’s herd has grown from there to 36 llamas and 6 alpacas.
 She started with two pack llamas so that she and her husband could continue to hike in the Colorado mountains with their two small sons.
 While grooming the llamas for packing, she kept thinking she should do something with “all that fluff”.
 She started taking classes from excellent professionals in the fiber arts.
 These included Spinning, Weaving, Knitting, Felting and Dyeing and soon was holding classes of her own at her on-the-ranch studio.
 Selling looms and spinning wheels from Colorado’s Schacht Spindle Co. was next.
 Camelid breeders and owners were her focus; teaching them how to shear and prepare their fleeces for show and processing.
 Karen continues with her mission to teach camelid owners to shear and use the fleece promoting the health of the animal.